Click tabs for more information

 Heading southeast, we'll begin our trip to Puno and Lake Titicaca.
 Fly over the valley of the Vilcanota River (the same river which flows by Machu Picchu and through the Sacred Valley), the La Raya Pass at 14,202 feet, and descend onto the Peruvian Altiplano, the high plain surrounding Lake Titicaca.

-- Continue to explore Cuzco
+- Explore Cuzco

 - San Blas and its artisan shops